jooby-project/jooby/md/config.md

 ### file://[application].[mode].[conf]

-The use of this conf file is optional, because Jooby recommend to deploy your as a **fat jar** and all the properties files should be bundled inside the jar.
+The use of this conf file is optional, because Jooby recommend to deploy your application as a **fat jar** and all the properties files should be bundled inside the jar.

 If you find this impractical, then this option will work for you.

-Let's said your app includes a default property file: ```application.conf``` bundled with your **fat jar**.
-Now if you want/need to override two or more properties, just do this
+Let's say your app includes a default property file: ```application.conf``` bundled with your **fat jar**.
+Now if you want/need to override two or more properties, just do this:

 * find a directory to deploy your app
 * inside that directory create a file: ```application.conf```
 * start the app from same directory

 That's all.
-The file system conf file will takes precedence over the classpath path config files overriding any property.
+The file system conf file will take precedence over the classpath path config files overriding any property.

 A good practice is to start up your app with a **mode**, like:

     java -jar myapp.jar -Dapplication.mode=prod

-The process is the same, except but this time you can name your file as:
+The process is the same, except this time you can name your file as:

     application.prod.conf